 We are honored to have MJ Kinman as our newest Sulky Featured Artist.
 If you haven’t gotten a chance to see her amazing work, you must check out her website!
 Her beautiful gem-inspired quilts are intricate and unique in every way!
 Her passion for quilting shows throughout every single piece she creates.
-Because she uses Sulky products, you may even see one of her quilts in the Sulky booth at one of the quilt shows! 😉
+Because she uses Sulky products, you may even see one of her quilts in the Sulky booth at a quilt show! 😉

-We got a chance to ask her a few questions, such as, what inspires her, where she’s from, how she go started, and more!
+We got a chance to ask her a few questions, such as: what inspires her, where she’s from, how she got started, and more!

 Where were you born?

 I was born in Hastings, an amazing town in the middle of the Nebraska cornfields.
 If you take a map of the contiguous United States and fold it into equal quarters, Hastings is a straight shot north about 60 miles of those fold lines.
 It truly is the heartland.